Bootstrap for Lattice Yang-Mills theory: Introduction

-On Fig.\ref{fig:diff} we give the plot of the difference of bootstrap data (upper bound) and of the 3-loop PT graph: \(\Delta u_P\equiv u_P^{\text{boot}}-u_P^{\text{PT}}\) as function of \(\lambda\).
+On Fig.\ref{fig:diff} we plot the difference of the bootstrap upper bound and the 3-loop PT: \(\Delta u_P\equiv u_P^{\text{boot}}-u_P^{\text{PT}}\) as function of \(1/\lambda\).
 It might capture the non-perturbative effect for the gluon condensate \(\langle \tr \left(F_{\mu\nu}F^{\mu\nu}\right)\rangle\) -- in principal a measurable observable~\cite{Campostrini:1989uj, Campostrini:1987vz, Bali:2014sja}.
-It is to early to say whether our precision is enough for it but the graph is remarkably smooth and it is positive until about the phase transition point \(\lambda_c\simeq 1.5\).
-The shape of this graph is remarkably similar to the one of \cite{Boyd:1995zg} where similar non-perturbative corrections for \(SU(3)\) LGT have been computed via MC. ~\footnote{We thank Maxim Chernodub for discussion and suggestions on this subject.}
+The graph is very smooth and it is positive even slightly beyond the phase transition point \(\lambda_c\simeq 2.9\). ~\footnote{We thank Maxim Chernodub for discussion and suggestions on this subject.}

-After briefly reminding the structure of LE, we describe the construction of the positivity conditions out of WAs and its crucial reduction due to the lattice symmetries.
-Then we describe the details and results of our numerical procedure, including the relaxation method.
-We will present our results for upper and lower bounds on plaquette average in lattice YM theory in \(D=2,3,4\) dimensions with the length cut-offs on the length of Wilson loops \(L_{\mathrm{max}}=8,12,16\).
-We compare it with the exact result in \(2D\), and the available MC data for \(SU(10)\)~\cite{Anderson:2018xuq} and \(SU(12)\)~\cite{Athenodorou:2021qvs} at \(3D\) and \(4D\), as well as PT and strong coupling expansion in \(4D\).